|

 after Legal Wise intervened on her behalf and took the matter to the ombudsman,

 did African Life stop the deduction of R195 from her salary each month.
+"I find it highly undesirable that an insurance company of the stature of

 African Life is able to issue a policy without scrutinizing or even viewing an